2025 Digital Agenda

 John Winchell, Alltech

 Achieving proper forage harvest timing and forage quality is a critical part of a dairy farm’s success.
 There are many ways to predict and achieve correct timing at harvest.
-This talk will show some successful methods to ensure that we harvest our forages at the correct time and correct moisture from proper fermentation and quality.
+John’s presentation will show some successful methods to ensure that we harvest our forages at the correct time and correct moisture for proper fermentation and quality.

 10:25 - 10:40 a.m.
 Panel Q&A with speakers